ArtSabintsev/FontBlaster/README.md

 ```

 ### Sample Project
 A Sample iOS project is included in the repo.
 When you launch the app, all fonts are configured to load custom fonts, but don't actually display them *until* you push the button.
-After pushign the button, **FontBlaster** imports your fonts and updates all the fonts automatically.
+After pushing the button, **FontBlaster** imports your fonts and redraws the view.

 ### Special Thanks
 This project builds upon an old solution that [Marco Arment](http://twitter.com/marcoarment) proposed and wrote about on his [blog](http://www.marco.org/2012/12/21/ios-dynamic-font-loading).